OcWebb/computercraft-scripts/README.md

 This repository contains some scripts I have created to help automate various tasks in minecraft.
 I am a huge fan of modded minecraft and how far its come.
 Computercraft remains one of my favorite mods, as it adds 'turtles' which are essentially Lua controlled robots.

 ## Pastebin
-Here is a link to the [Pastebin](https://pastebin.com/u/Webb24) so that you can download any script within the computercraft terminal.
+You can find these scripts on my [Pastebin](https://pastebin.com/u/Webb24) so that you can download any script within the computercraft terminal.

     pastebin get <pastebin_id> <script_name>